cocoba88/flutter_whatsapp_stickers/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_whatsapp_stickers.svg)](https://pub.dartlang.org/packages/flutter_whatsapp_stickers)

-Note: This plugin is still under development and for now, only Android is supported.
+This plugin is still under development and for now, only Android is supported.
-Feedback and Pull Requests welcome!
+Feedback and Pull Requests are welcome!

+**I'm in the process of rebuilding this plugin and the new version will be released at the end of October 🤞**

 ## Getting Started